uvarc/rc-website/content/userinfo/rcgenai-userguide.md

 ## Where can I find information on University GenAI Usage policies:

-UVARC GenAI aligns with the University’s GenAI Use Guidelines.
+UVA RC GenAI aligns with the University’s GenAI Use Guidelines.
 These can be found at [Using AI at UVA: Guidelines & Terms of Use](https://in.virginia.edu/genai-useguidelines)

 ## What’s logged: